They’re four words you dread hearing as a netball coach: “I’m away for finals”.

 And while there’s nothing you can do when injury strikes, it’s an eternal frustration that many coaches face when players or their families announce they’ve booked holidays and will be absent for multiple games, including finals.

-One of the toughest decisions I ever had to make as a coach was leaving an under-age player (and one of the team’s best players) on the bench for an entire grand final – the only time I’ve ever had a player not take the court in a final.
-The player had played the entire season, however their family had announced a few weeks before finals that they had booked an overseas holiday and would miss the semi-final and preliminary final but return the day before the grand final.
+One of the toughest decisions I ever had to make as a coach was leaving an under-age player (and one of the team’s best players) on the bench for an entire grand final – the only time I’ve ever had a player not take the court in a final at junior level.
+The player had played almost entire season, however their family had announced a few weeks before finals that they had booked an overseas holiday and would miss the last round, semi-final and preliminary final but fly in on the day of the grand final.

 Did the absent player also play a role in the team reaching the grand final?
 Absolutely – they’d played great netball throughout the season.
 But there were nine other players to consider who had been able to remain 100% committed throughout.